ThosRTanner/Docking_Dialogue_Interface/Readme.md

 ## Creating the basic plugin

-Take a copy of `dllmain.cpp` from the `Plugin` directory and modify it to use your header and class name (at around line 18).
+Take a copy of `dllmain.cpp` from the `Template` directory and modify it to use your header and class name (at around line 18).

 Create your plugin by making a class which inherits from the `Plugin` class.